matthewwall/weewx-interceptor/readme.txt

 Here are four different configurations that use this strategy.

-a) Tap-on-Router
+a) Tap-in-Router

 Capture traffic on the network's edge router.
 Run a script on the router that captures traffic from the internet bridge and sends it to the driver.

-b) Tap-on-Bridge
+b) Tap-as-Bridge

 Configure a computer with two network interfaces to bridge between the internet bridge and the regular network.
+Plug the internet bridge into one port, and plug the other port into the local network.
 The bridge captures traffic and sends it to the driver, and optionally sends it along to its original destination.

 c) Tap-on-Hub